vinceimbat/vinceimbat/content/english vocabs.md

 Mauve
 Mendicant - given to begging
-Mien - a person's look or manner, especially one of a particular kind indicating their character or mood Moor - verb; to make fast with or as if with cables, lines, or anchors
+Mien - a person's look or manner, especially one of a particular kind indicating their character or mood Minuet - a slow graceful dance in ³/₄ timecharacterized by forward balancing, bowing, and toe pointing Moor - verb; to make fast with or as if with cables, lines, or anchors

 # N